DrJieTao/prompt_training/public_library/tier1_one_pager.md

 *   **Hardware:** Participants only need a standard laptop with internet access.
 *   **Software:** We train on the **free tiers** of standard tools (ChatGPT, Claude, Gemini), allowing your library to reap the benefits immediately without waiting for enterprise software approval.

-### **The Value Proposition**
-> *"We transform AI from a 'cheating tool' into a 'capacity tool,' allowing your team to stop fighting with formatting and start focusing on community impact."*